Denture Repair in the North Arlington & Kearny Areas

 Maybe you haven’t experienced any of the telltale signs above, but you are still curious about maintaining your dentures.
 The endurance of a pair of dentures will vary on a case-by-base basis, but they tend to lose their fit and optimal function between four and ten years after you start wearing them.

 Because of the uncertain lifespan of dentures, among other reasons, it is important that denture wearers still visit the dentist at least once a year.
 This is true even if they have no natural teeth left.
 Other reasons include the fact that oral hygiene, healthy gums and stable bone structure are necessary for supporting dentures.
-Additionally, your dentist can clean the dentures and check for signs of oral cancer and other medical problems.
+Additionally, our North Arlington dentist can clean the dentures and check for signs of oral cancer and other medical problems.

 Avoiding visits to the dentist leaves you no chance of noticing and treating oncoming issues early.
 This is especially a problem for older patients, who may begin to miss out on a proper diet if dentures become uncomfortable and dysfunctional.
 While the longevity of dentures can be unclear, if you want to extend yours, it is best to make these visits frequently so we can avoid more repairs than necessary, saving you money and keeping your oral health in check.